Steps to Rebuilding After the CZU Fire

 County Supervisors Guiding Principles:

-- The process should be streamlined as much as legally
+- The process for like and kind building will be streamlined as much as legally

-- Permit fees should be capped and debris removal fees at the landfill
+- Permit fees will be capped and debris removal fees at the landfill

-- There should be a County rebuilding website with detailed information on the process and links to relevant forms and
+- The County website has detailed information on the process and links to relevant forms and

-- Property owners should be allowed to live in temporary housing on their parcels, with services, during the rebuilding of their
+- Property owners will be allowed to live in temporary housing on their parcels during the rebuilding of their

 Consultants you may need:

 - Who does what and what can I expect from them?

 - Architect: Licensed – Can provide land use consulting and a variety of architectural services from initial design to construction Should be well versed with current code compliance.
 A proven track record to successfully navigate local jurisdictions.
 May be able to include interior design services.

 - Land Use Consultant: Typically engaged by developers of large projects that require extensive navigation of City or County planning departments.
 They will usually meet with a developer, public official, or community to discuss a particular piece of land and what their client wishes to accomplish with it.
 A qualified Architect can help navigate this process as

 - Home Designer: Non-Licensed – can provide design services and may be able to provide construction documents depending on the amount of experience and resources; typically can only provide residential services and is not required to be affiliated with a professional agency that regulates or governs their May or may not be well versed in code compliance or new construction.
 Here is a